Professor emerita Jocelyn Harris

 Since then, I’ve discovered more about her involvement in the real world, for instance in “Jane Austen and Celebrity Culture: Shakespeare, Dorothy Jordan, and Elizabeth Bennet.”
 Here I suggest that she modelled Elizabeth Bennet on Mrs. Jordan, celebrated comic actress and mistress of the Duke of Clarence, by whom she had ten children.
 The possibility sheds new light on Austen’s creativity, her quickness in responding to contemporary celebrities and events, and her courage in criticizing public figures.
 The online version displays the portraits in glorious color.
 I can’t keep away from Austen, and have nearly finished my third book on her: “Satire, Celebrity, and Politics in Jane Austen.”

 After completing my studies at the University of Otago, New Zealand, I wrote my PhD in London, with a playpen round the typewriter and myself as my baby son romped around the room.
 To check a last-minute footnote, I popped him and his basket under the desk in the famous Reading Room at the British Museum, and nobody noticed.
 After four years in London and three more in the United States, editing Grandison, I returned to the English Department at Otago to teach.
 I’ve regularly attended the annual meetings of the Jane Austen Society of North America, contributed talks to the American and Australian societies, presented papers at universities and conferences in the USA, Canada, the UK, Australia, and Japan, published articles in Persuasions and elsewhere, and given dramatized readings of Jane Austen with Terry MacTavish.
 I thought I would die happy at JASNA 2012, when Cornel West gave a shout-out for my Persuasion book.
-And now “Satire, Celebrity, and Politics in Jane Austen,” my third book about her, is in press.
+And now “Satire, Celebrity, and Politics in Jane Austen,” my third book about her, will appear from Bucknell University Press in June 2017.

 Click on the thumbnails below to find out more information and order the books online.